estuary/flow/site/docs/concepts/connectors.md

 Flow's runtime similarly stores a `sops`-protected configuration in its encrypted form, and decrypts it only when invoking a connector on the user’s behalf.

-Sops, short for “Secrets Operations,” is a tool that encrypts the values of a JSON or YAML document against a key management system (KMS) such as Google Cloud Platform KMS, Azure Key Vault, or Hashicorp Vault.
+sops, short for “Secrets Operations,” is a tool that encrypts the values of a JSON or YAML document against a key management system (KMS) such as Google Cloud Platform KMS, Azure Key Vault, or Hashicorp Vault.
 Encryption or decryption of a credential with `sops` is an active process: it requires that the user (or the Flow runtime identity) have a current authorization to the required KMS,